WoolenStone6633/Covid-Infograph/README.md

-# Covid-Infograph
+# Covid Infograph
- Infograph representing different Covid metrics
+ Work in progress.
+Represents different COVID metrics using no words.

+Created to improve JavaScript skills.